shenzhou05/SRP-Chinese-Translation/Renderers-Extensions.md

 Renderer Priority can be changed in several ways:

 - Via script with Renderer objects renderPriority property (https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Renderer-rendererPriority.html)
-- In various HDRP materials as Transparency Priority
+- In various Renderers UI as Transparency Priority in HDRP

 You will notice that it has two different names.
 As this parameter is cross Render Pipeline and can be used in many different way depending on the pipeline, the name of the scripting property is pipeline agnostic.
-In HDRP though, it's only used to sort transparent objects so it was exposed as such in the HDRP various Materials UI.
+In HDRP though, it's only used to sort transparent objects so it was exposed as such in the HDRP various Renderers UI.

 ## Light Layers